 Middlebury Institute of International Studies at Monterey

-• To support this and other projects, the Research Assistant will be responsible for conducting independent research and analysis, ranging from literature reviews to primary open source information collection and assessment.
+To support these programs, the Research Associate will be responsible for conducting independent research and analysis, to include open source information collection, assessment, and data analysis.

 Knowledge, Skills and Abilities: